Working with Objects

 status String The change request status.

 API_url String A URL which - if passed to restful_get - will return an array containing the full details of the change request from the external change tracking system.
-Useful for getting more information than the ID / description / status combination which is stored in DeployHub.
+Useful for getting more information than the ID / description / status combination which is stored in DeployHub Pro.

 html_url String A URL which will direct a browser to the page describing the change request in the external change tracking system.